fredfeng/CS162/sections/sec01/README.md

-### Debugging HW1 with `utop`
+## Debugging HW1 with `utop`

-When completing a homework assignment, if you would like to load your program and run it interactively, you can run
+When completing hw1, if you would like to load your program and run it interactively, you can run
 ```bash
 dune utop lib
 ```